Milton's steady growth between Huntington and Charleston

 High water risk on the Mud River will be mitigated with a floodwall

-The Mud River presents a flooding threat to Milton, with parts of the town — especially south of Main Street — at risk.
+Parts of town near the Mud River — especially south of Main Street — are at flood risk.
 However, the Army Corps of Engineers is building a floodwall to address the issue.
 “It’s something they’ve dealt with for a number of years in Milton,” Cole says.
 “It will help a lot in that area to put the flood wall in.”